mpdroog/hfast/README.md

 - Native support for pre-optimized content.
 Let Brotli/Zopfli pre-compress assets to `.br`/`.gz` and HFast will serve them
 - Accesslog as JSON for easy parsing
+- Dynamic queues to easily queue data to the site without worrying about losing data on bugs in your code

 How?
 - You need to place files in the pre-defined project structure